opensearch-project/ansible-playbook/ansible/README.md

 ### Ansible

     # Deploy with ansible playbook - run the playbook as root
-    ansible-playbook -i inventories/opensearch/hosts opensearch.yml
+    ansible-playbook -i inventories/opensearch/hosts opensearch.yml --extra-vars "admin_password=Test@123 kibanaserver_password=Test@6789"

+You should set the reserved users(`admin` and `kibanaserver`) password using `admin_password` and `kibanaserver_password` variables.

 It will install and configure the opensearch.
-Once the deployment completed, you can access the opensearch Dashboards with user `admin` and password which you provided for variable `admin_password`(Default password: Test@123).
+Once the deployment completed, you can access the opensearch Dashboards with user `admin` and password which you provided for variable `admin_password`.

 ## TBD
 - opensearch multi-node cluster setup